-The following table sets forth information with respect to the beneficial ownership of our common stock as of June 4, 2021, and as adjusted to reflect the sale of our common stock offered by us in this offering, for:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of March 12, 2021, and as adjusted to reflect the sale of our common stock offered by us in this offering, for:

-- each person, or group of affiliated persons, known by us to be the beneficial owner of more than five percent of our outstanding shares of common stock; - each of our named executive officers; - each of our directors; and - all of our current directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to be the beneficial owner of more than five percent of our outstanding shares of common stock; - each of our named executive officers: - each of our directors; and - all of our current directors and executive officers as a group.

-We have determined beneficial ownership in accordance with the rules of the SEC, which generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including options that are currently exercisable or will become exercisable within 60 days of June 4, 2021.
+We have determined beneficial ownership in accordance with the rules of the SEC, which generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including options that are currently exercisable or will become exercisable within 60 days of March 12, 2021.
 Unless otherwise indicated, to our knowledge, the persons and entities named in the table below have sole voting and sole investment power with respect to all shares that they beneficially own, subject to community property laws where applicable.
 The information in the table below does not necessarily indicate beneficial ownership for any other purpose, including for purposes of Sections 13(d) and 13(g) of the Securities Act.

-We have based our calculation of the percentage of beneficial ownership prior to this offering on 21,111,917 shares of common stock outstanding as of June 4, 2021 (which reflects the 1.8746-for-1 forward stock split effected on June 17, 2021), assuming the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 17,512,685 shares of common stock immediately prior to the closing of this offering.
-We have based our calculation of the percentage of beneficial ownership after this offering on 26,111,917 shares of common stock outstanding immediately after the closing of this offering, assuming the sale of 5,000,000 shares of our common stock by us in this offering and no exercise of the underwriters' option to purchase additional shares.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, convertible securities or other rights, held by such person that are currently exercisable or will become exercisable within 60 days of June 4, 2021, are considered outstanding.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 11,262,092 shares of common stock outstanding as of March 12, 2021, assuming the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 9,342,092 shares of common stock immediately prior to the closing of this offering.
+We have based our calculation of the percentage of beneficial ownership after this offering on shares of common stock outstanding immediately after the closing of this offering, assuming the sale of shares of our common stock by us in this offering and no exercise of the underwriters' option to purchase additional shares.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, convertible securities or other rights, held by such person that are currently exercisable or will become exercisable within 60 days of March 12, 2021, are considered outstanding.
 We did not, however, deem such shares outstanding for the purpose of computing the percentage ownership of any other person.